 Symptoms of infection at an incision site such as increased redness or swelling, warmth, worsening pain, or foul-smelling drainage

-Pain that is not relieved by medication or pain that gets worse
+Pain that is not relieved by medicine or pain that gets worse

 Much more soreness, swelling, or bruising on one breast that the other